Frixs/yagpdb-cc/ModuleEntrySystemV2/README.md

 There is also so-called request role.
 This role is applied in the "Channels & Roles" interface in each restricted choice along with other 2 roles.
 This can be used to show waiting channel where all the requests are bieng processed.

+Also, it is good to mention that `process.yag` is too long for the free version of the bot.
+Just cut off the comments, and it is going to be fine.

+To improve functionality, you can comment out the check for module roles in `create_query_for_request.cc` and configure it to strictly use the command when the request role is triggered only.
+In this case, it will work more precisely.
+However, whenever a user clicks on a choice in the "Channels & Roles" interface, they must be assigned all three roles, including the request role.

 ---

 `process.yag` - Trigger: `Interval`, `5min`